 When Should You Plant Angelica?

 Angelica's natural life cycle results in the seeds being naturally sown when they have fallen off the plant in late summer or early fall.
-If you can get access to these seeds, this is the best time to plant since it means your seeds will remain fresh.
+If you can get access to these seeds, this is the best time to sow them since it means your seeds will remain fresh.

-When working with stored seeds, you can still start in late summer or early fall, but you may also choose to plant in early spring.
+When working with stored seeds, you can still start in late summer or early fall, but you may also choose to sow them in early spring.
 This generally requires more stratification to kick-start the seeds into their growth phase.

-Whether working with fresh or stored seeds, if you plant in spring or summer, germination will usually take 30 days, but in fall, it may sometimes be delayed until after winter.
+Whether working with fresh or stored seeds, if you sow in spring or summer, germination will usually take 30 days, but in fall, it may sometimes be delayed until after winter.

 Soil, Sunlight and Water Recommendations for Angelica

-Overall, angelica prefers well-drained loam soil that is slightly acidic, filled with organic material and lightweight.
+Overall, angelica prefers well-draining loamy soil that is slightly acidic, enriched with organic material, and lightweight.
 That being said, it can grow well in just about any kind of soil.
 The most important factor is that the soil is at least 12 inches deep since the plant's long taproot will often reach down 10 inches.

 Angelica is also pretty forgiving when it comes to sunlight.
 It prefers partial shade, but it can do just fine in full sun and may even do better with full sun in cooler regions.